As long as I don’t have to drive in it of course…

 4. Using a very dry brush, tap the paint inside the letters.
 The tapping will give the letters a snow like appearance!

-6. Sand the painted graphics if you desire a distressed look.
+6. Lightly distress the lettering if you desire a weathered appearance.

-I want red pj pants with white snowflakes like these.
-Hmmm…
+Now I want red pjs with white snowflakes like these.
+Hmmm… I could make that.

 Really glad the arrow tip came into play.
-It is such an easy add, and dramatically changes the look and function of a plain board.
+It is such an easy add-on to any Christmas sign, and dramatically changes the look of just yet another plain square cut board, don’t you think?

 But this round, this little vignette tells the story of the blustery snowfall that led to way too much fun.

 Then don’t forget to warm up by the fire!
-A vintage coke crate worked perfectly as a rustic cubby for battery operated candles.
+A vintage coke crate worked fabulous as a rustic cubby for battery operated candles.

 The snow on the tree is sewing batting.
 It looks real from a short distance!